michaelsyao/equity_volatility_forecasting/README.md

 For implementation of LSTMs I will be using [Keras](https://keras.io/) which provides abstractions on [Tensor](https://www.tensorflow.org/) constructs.

-While preparing data for LSTMS we should consider an embedding layer for our observations instead of feeding the entire series to the model.
+While preparing data for LSTMs, we should consider an embedding layer for our observations instead of feeding the entire series to the model.
 In other words, we should consider chunking our dataset into smaller pieces create a series of observations to predict a sequence.

 An example might explain better.
 Consider we have the following series,